ns3098/AppFTD/README.md

 2. Adding various data filter options.

-> Modules for above functionality is ready and will be added according to user need and requirements.
+> Modules for above functionality are ready and will be added according to user need and requirements.